 Symptoms of Narcotic Abuse You Can’t Ignore

+More than 50% of people in the U.S. have used illicit drugs at least once.
 The potential for narcotic abuse is extremely high, and the more aware a person becomes of the symptoms of abuse, the better the chances for seeking treatment early on.
-Treatment can help a user from developing a severe addiction that can put their life at risk.
-Overdose of narcotics is not unusual, and can be fatal if ignored.
-Regardless whether someone is taking a prescription narcotic -or illegal type- abuse of the drug can cause serious effects both physically, psychologically, and can also affect those around them.
+Treatment can help a user avoid developing a severe addiction that can put their life at risk.

 Symptoms of Narcotic Abuse